 The Sustainability Committee carries out annual reviews of the Group's implementation of policies on: health and safety; asset integrity; social performance (including community relations, social investment, political contexts and charitable donations); environment and ethical conduct and reports to the Board on the results of these reviews.
-It also annually reviews and recommends to the Board for its approval the Modern Slavery Transparency Statement.
+The Committee also annually reviews and recommends to the Board, for its approval, the modern slavery and human trafficking statement.